jbelelieu/atos/README.md

 If you plan on generating and saving invoices locally (which I recommend you do), you will need to make sure the `invoices` directory is writable: `chmod 0755 invoices`.

 Note that invoices are saved as HTML.
 Most computers have reasonable "Print as PDF" options now; please use that feature to print a PDF if required.
 Note that ATOS hard codes styles, so changing `assets/style.css` won't affect already saved invoices.

+##### Notice: Language Files

+You can customize some of the language that isn't on templates using the `includes/language.php` file.

 -----